 Chapter 7

 Pointers and Data Files

+Introduction

+In this chapter, we will discuss in depth the essential concepts of C programming that lay the groundwork for efficient and robust application development.
+We begin with structures and unions, which enable the grouping of related variables of different data types under a single unit.
+Next, we explore pointers, a fundamental feature for directly accessing and manipulating memory, and their application in working with arrays for dynamic and flexible data handling.
+The chapter also introduces dynamic memory allocation, a technique for optimizing memory usage during runtime, and pointers with strings, emphasizing efficient string manipulation.
+Further, we transition to data file handling, discussing the process of opening and closing files and performing I/O operations on files, which are crucial for storing and retrieving data in real-world applications.
+These topics collectively equip readers with the skills to effectively handle advanced programming scenarios.

+Structure

+The chapter covers the following topics:

+Structure and union

+Pointers

+Pointers and arrays

+Dynamic memory allocation

+Pointers and strings

+Data files

+Opening and closing a file

+I/O operations on files

+Objectives

+The objective of this chapter is to equip readers with a thorough understanding of advanced programming concepts in C, including efficient memory management using pointers, dynamic memory allocation, and file handling operations.
+By learning about structures, unions, and their practical applications, readers will be able to organize complex data efficiently.
+Additionally, the chapter aims to develop skills in handling file input/output operations, enabling effective data storage and retrieval in real-world applications.

-Structure & union
+Structure and union

 A structure in C is a user-defined data type that enables grouping variables of different types under a single name.
-Unlike arrays, which can only store elements of the same data type, structures allow the combination of various data types such as integers, floats, and strings.
+Unlike arrays, which can only store elements of the same data type, structures allow the combination of various data types, such as integers, floats, and strings.
 This makes structures particularly useful when dealing with more complex data, where multiple attributes or properties are associated with a single entity.
 For example, in the case of a student, you might want to store their name (a string), age (an integer), and grade (a float) all together under a single structure.
 This approach not only simplifies code organization but also enhances readability and maintainability.
 The members of a structure can be accessed individually using the dot operator (.), allowing the programmer to manipulate each member independently.
 Structures also enable the creation of arrays or pointers to structures, allowing the storage of multiple records (e.g., a list of students).
 Since structures allocate separate memory for each of their members, they provide flexibility in storing and processing multiple pieces of information about an object in an efficient and structured manner.
 Moreover, structures can be passed as arguments to functions, enabling modular and reusable code in large programs.

 Declaring and using structures:

 // Define a structure

 struct Student {

 char name[50];

 int age;

 float grade;

 };

 int main() {

 // Declare a structure variable

 struct Student s1;

 // Assign values to members

 strcpy(s1.name, "Alice");

 s1.age = 20;

 s1.grade = 8.5;

 // Access and print members

 printf("Name: %s\n", s1.name);

 printf("Age: %d\n", s1.age);

 printf("Grade: %.2f\n", s1.grade);

 return 0;

 }

 In this example, we define a structure called Student that groups a name, age, and grade together.
 We then declare a variable of type struct Student, assign values to its members, and access those values using the dot operator.

-Characteristics of structures:
+Characteristics of structures

+The characteristics of structures are as follows: